octobroid/oc-boilerplate/plugins/rainlab/pages/README.md

 ### Integrating the Static Pages plugin

-In the simplest case you could create a [layout](http://octobercms.com/docs/cms/layouts) in the CMS area and drop the plugin's components to its body.
+In the simplest case you could create a [layout](https://octobercms.com/docs/cms/layouts) in the CMS area and include the plugin's components in its body.
 The next example layout outputs a menu, breadcrumbs and a static page:

     <html>
         <head>